wonderbird/TestProcessWrapper/README.md

 The most simple use is described by the acceptance test [SmokeTests.cs](RemoteControlledProcess.Acceptance.Tests/Features/SmokeTests.cs).

 You can find detailed usage examples in the [Acceptance Test Suite (BDD)](RemoteControlledProcess.Acceptance.Tests).
+If you'd like to have easy to read HTML documentation, then generate [LivingDoc](https://docs.specflow.org/projects/getting-started/en/latest/gettingstartedrider/Step8r.html) as described in the corresponding section [Create Feature Documentation (LivingDoc)](#create-feature-documentation-livingdoc) below.

-First read a [Gherkin](https://specflow.org/learn/gherkin/) `.feature` file from the [Features](RemoteControlledProcess.Acceptance.Tests/Features) folder.
+If you don't need LivingDoc, first read a [Gherkin](https://specflow.org/learn/gherkin/) `.feature` file from the [Features](RemoteControlledProcess.Acceptance.Tests/Features) folder.
 It explains why each feature exists and which use scenarios are addressed.
 Then read the corresponding `*StepDefinition.cs` file in the [Steps](RemoteControlledProcess.Acceptance.Tests/Steps) folder.
 It shows how the test steps from the feature file (given, when, then) are actually implemented.
-Note, that some frequently used steps are implemented in the [SharedStepDefinitions](RemoteControlledProcess.Acceptance.Tests/Steps/SharedStepDefinitions) folder.
+Note, that some frequently used steps are implemented in the [Common](RemoteControlledProcess.Acceptance.Tests/Steps/Common) folder.

 ## Attention